shortcut/SwiftyGROQ/README.md

 ## Documentation
 Queries can be constructed using a declarative syntax inspired by SwiftUI.

+The documentation reference for GROQ can be found [here](https://www.sanity.io/docs/groq-reference).

 ### Get entire database
 ```swift
 // *